raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 ax.plot(angles, values, linewidth=1, linestyle='dotted')
 ax.fill(angles, values, 'b', alpha=0.3)
 ```
+The dataframe defines the categories for the plot with the relevant results.
+plt.yticks sets the continuous axis values labels and plt.ylim (0,100) sets the range.
+ax.plot and ax.fill are used to customise the aesthetic of the plot.

-The bar charts were made using matplotlib's references:
+- The bar charts were made using matplotlib's references:
 ```
 import numpy as np
 np.random.seed(1234)